Nolte: Fake News WaPo, NY Times, and NBC Retract Giuliani Smear

 CORRECTION (May 1, 2021, 5:20 p.m.
 ET): An earlier version of this article included an incorrect report that Rudolph Giuliani had received a defensive briefing from the FBI in 2019 warning him that he was being targeted by a Russian influence operation.
 The report was based on a source familiar with the matter, but a second source now says the briefing was only prepared for Giuliani and not delivered to him, in part over concerns it might complicate the criminal investigation of Giuliani.
 As a result, the premise and headline of the article below have been changed to reflect the corrected information.

-You’ll note that the NBC retraction of their story was published based on “a source,” so one source, one goddamned source.
+You’ll note that the NBC retraction informs us the original story was published based on “a source,” so one source, one goddamned source.

 Oh, and naturally, CNNLOL spread the lie even further: